Will AI Replace Boilermakers? Welding and Fabrication Stay Manual

 Boilermakers build and maintain steam boilers and pressure vessels.
 At 11% AI exposure and 8/100 risk, this heavy-duty trade resists AI disruption.

 Boilermakers construct, maintain, and repair the massive steam boilers, pressure vessels, and tanks that power plants, factories, and refineries depend on.
 It is a job that involves working with extreme heat, heavy steel plate, precision welding, and exacting safety standards.
-If a boiler fails, the consequences can be catastrophic.
+If a boiler fails, the consequences can be catastrophic — measured not in lost revenue but in lives.

 Low Exposure, Slow Growth

-By 2028, projections put overall exposure at 23% and automation risk at roughly 16 out of 100.
-The theoretical ceiling reaches 38%, but observed real-world exposure remains in the single digits.
-This is a trade where technology adoption is slow and deliberate, and for good reason.
+By 2028, projections put overall exposure at 23% and automation risk at roughly 16%.
+[Estimate] The theoretical ceiling reaches 38%, but observed real-world exposure remains in the single digits.
+[Fact] This is a trade where technology adoption is slow and deliberate, and for good reason.

 Why Boilermaking Resists AI

-Welding under pressure -- literally.
+Welding under pressure — literally.
 Boiler welds must meet the ASME Boiler and Pressure Vessel Code, one of the most stringent welding standards in industry.
+The code dictates everything from filler metal selection to heat input limits to post-weld heat treatment requirements.
 While robotic welding exists in controlled factory environments, field welding on boilers involves working in confined spaces, at awkward angles, and on curved surfaces that vary from job to job.
 Automated welding systems cannot handle this variability.
+[Claim]

 Non-destructive testing and inspection.
 Boilermakers perform or support radiographic, ultrasonic, and other non-destructive tests to verify weld integrity.
-While AI can assist in analyzing test results (and this is where some of the exposure comes from), the actual testing still requires human hands and judgment.
+While AI can assist in analyzing test results — and this is where some of the 11% exposure figure comes from — the actual testing still requires human hands, calibrated equipment, and the judgment of qualified technicians.
+The American Welding Society and ASNT certifications that govern this work emphasize human accountability.
+[Fact]

 The AI Touchpoints

 The trade pays well, the work is steady, and AI is not coming for it.
-If you are a boilermaker, your career security is as solid as the steel you work with.
+If you are a boilermaker, your career security is as solid as the steel you work with — assuming you stay current on certifications, are willing to travel for major outages, and maintain the physical conditioning the job demands.

 View detailed AI impact data for Boilermakers